 State and federal governments have launched a series of policies and programs to help lessening the burden impact of the COVID-19 outbreak.
-Some of these policies and programs have expired or slated to expire in the coming months.
-For example, the extra $600 in federal unemployment benefits from the CARES Act has expired in July and there is no guarantee that Congress will extend the enhanced unemployment benefits.
+Most of these policies and programs have expired, including the extra federal unemployment benefits and the eviction moratorium policy.

 - How Do You Determine Whether A Bankruptcy Is The Right Choice For A Client?

 - What Is Chapter 13 Bankruptcy?

 If you have experienced reduced income or can no longer afford to pay your bills, it may be time to consider the possibility of filing bankruptcy. it is a legal process by which consumers (and businesses) can pay their debts, and have certain debts discharged, under the protection of the laws.

 There are generally two types of bankruptcies that individuals may file: Chapter 7 and Chapter 13.
 In a Chapter 7 bankruptcy, most (if not all) of your debts will be wiped out except for certain types of debt such as student loan and tax debt.
 Chapter 7 is best suited for those who overextended their credit during COVID and now struggling to pay off their credit card debts because they’re not making enough money to pay all of their bills.
 In a Chapter 13 bankruptcy, we will help you negotiate with your creditors and enter into a court-approved repayment plan.
 At the end of that period, any remaining unpaid debts get discharged.
 This type of bankruptcy is designed for those with a regular, steady stream of income and wish to keep their valuable properties.